MKT3096 : Marketing Dissertation

-There will be a series of lectures and seminars held throughout the Semesters 1 and 2.
 Students are in control of their learning and progress in their dissertation.
 Development of specific subject and cognitive skills are introduced in lectures and further developed through suggested reading and consolidated by ongoing interactions with the allocated supervisor.
-Students are expected to participate actively and positively in the teaching/learning environment.
-The dissertation is the written evidence of the student’s ability to conduct and report an in-depth marketing and marketing management investigation.
+Students are expected to participate actively and positively in the teaching/learning environment with peers.
+The dissertation is the written evidence of the student’s ability to conduct and report an in-depth marketing investigation.

 The format of resits will be determined by the Board of Examiners

 |Research proposal||1||M||20||3,000- 4,000 words progress report|